DOD-101/igneous-md/README.md

 - [ ] Add optional support for [markdown highlight notes](https://github.com/orgs/community/discussions/16925)

 - [ ] Make the viewer be able to re-attach to the server

-- [ ] Introduce proper hot-reloading for the config

 - [ ] Optimize performance